grycap/osidle/README.md

 `osidle` enables to evaluate the CPU usage considering that the VM has a different number of cores.
 So, depending on the level of analysis, the actual number of cores will be considered as if the VM had a different number of cores:
 - `hard` level: the number of cores is considered as if the VM had the same number of cores as the flavor it was created with.
 - `medium` level: the number of cores is considered as if the VM had the number of cores that matches the amount of CPU requested by the VM in the period of analysis.
 For example, if the VM had a flavor with 8 cores, and the VM requested a CPU of 2.5, the number of cores will be considered as if the VM had 3 cores.
-- `soft` and `softer` levels: the number of cores is considered as if the VM had 1 single core.
+- `soft` level: the number of cores is considered as if the VM had 1 single core.
 So that an aggregated amount of usage of the CPU of more than 100% will be considered as a full usage of the VM.

 ### Evaluating the disk and the network usage
 Evaluating this kind of resources is more complex than the CPU.
 While evaluating the CPU had the approach of evaluating the percentage of CPU used, evaluating the disk and the network usage had to consider the amount of data that was transferred and not the percentage of usage of these resources.